Distortion matrix approach for ultrasound imaging of random scattering media: Results

 which, in terms of matrix coefficients, yields

-The matrix $\mathbf{D}=[D(\kout,\rin)]$ is the distortion matrix.
-It connects any input focal point $\rin$ to the distorted component of the reflected wavefield in the far-field.
+The matrix $\mathbf{D}=[D(\kout,\rin)]$ is the distortion matrix \alex{defined over the field-of-illumination (FOI) mapped by the set of input focusing points $\rin$}.
+It connects any input focal point $\rin$ to the distorted component of the reflected wavefield in the far-field. \laura{Note that, unlike conventional adaptive focusing techniques, no bright scatterer is used as a guide star in our matrix approach.
+In fact, this is why a normalized reflection matrix $\mathbf{\hat{R}}_{k x}$ is considered in Eq.\ \ref{D_eq}.
+All input focusing points $\rin$ have the same weight in $\mathbf{D}$, regardless of their reflectivity.
+Hence, the eight bright targets contained in the phantom (Fig.~\ref{acqfig}A) do not play the role of guide stars.}

-A sub-part of $\mathbf{D}$ is displayed at depth $z=30$~mm in Fig.~\ref{Dsketches}C. Compared to $\mathbf{R}_{k x}(z)$ at the same depth (Fig.~\ref{Dsketches}A), $\mathbf{D}$ exhibits long-range correlations.
-This effect is sketched in Fig.~\ref{Dsketches}; while the original reflected wavefronts display a different curvature for each focal point $\rin$ (Fig.~\ref{Dsketches}D), their distorted component displays an almost invariant aberration phase law over all $\rin$ (Fig.~\ref{Dsketches}F).
+Compared to $\mathbf{R}_{k x}$ \laura{(Fig.~\ref{focusing_speckle_img}B)}, $\mathbf{D}$ exhibits long-range correlations (see \textit{SI Appendix}, Fig.~S2): While the original reflected wavefronts display a different tilt for each focal point $\rin$, their distorted component displays an almost invariant aberration phase law over all $\rin$\laura{(Fig.~\ref{focusing_speckle_img}C)}.
 To support our identification of spatial correlations in $\mathbf{D}$ with isoplanatic patches, $\mathbf{D}$ is now expressed mathematically.
 We begin with the simplest case of an isoplanatic aberration which implies, by definition, a spatially-invariant input focal spot: $H(x,\xin,z)=H(x-\xin)$.
 Under this hypothesis, the injection of Eqs.~\ref{RrrMatrix} and \ref{Rtrcalc} into Eq.\ref{D_eq} gives the following expression for $\mathbf{D}$ (see \textit{SI Appendix}, Section S3):